-deadmesh does one thing: it makes a Meshtastic LoRa mesh look like a normal
+deadmesh does one thing: it makes a Meshtastic LoRa mesh look like a normal internet connection to any application that uses it.
+No special clients, no modified apps, no mesh-aware software required.

 Here's how that actually works.